25 Incredible Things to Do in Oaxaca City, Mexico

 No doubt, a cultural highlight of your trip will be visiting the traditional Zapotec weaving village of Teotitlรกn del Valle (located 30 minutes outside of Oaxaca).

-In this cute pueblo, you will discover endless textile workshops and showrooms to visit, where a master weaver will show you the incredible natural dyeing and weaving processes that the Zapotec peoples have been using for centuries.
+In this cute pueblo, you will discover endless textile workshops and showrooms to visit, where a master weaver will show you the incredible natural dyeing and weaving processes that the Zapotec people have been using for centuries.
 (FYI: The Zapotec are one of Oaxaca’s most significant and enduring ancient indigenous cultures.)

 After seeing the love and hard work that goes into these stunning textiles, you will want to buy them all!

-HOT TIP: This day trip makes a visit to Teotitlรกn del Valle, as well as some other attractions (like ancient ruins and mezcal factories) in the Oaxaca valley.
+HOT TIP: This day trip makes a visit to Teotitlรกn del Valle, as well as some other attractions (like ancient ruins and mezcal factories) in the Oaxaca Valley.
 CLICK HERE to book your Full-Day Tour of Mitla, Hierve el Agua, Teotitlรกn del Valle, a Mezcal Distillery & El Tule!

 15. Explore the Mercado de Abastos